tsedio/tsed/packages/orm/mikro-orm/readme.md

 Currently, `@tsed/mikro-orm` allows you:

-- Configure one or more MikroOrm connections via the `@Configuration` decorator.
+- Configure one or more MikroOrm instances via the `@Configuration` decorator.
 All databases will be initialized when the server starts during the server's `OnInit` phase.
 - Use the Entity MikroOrm as Model for Controllers, AJV Validation and Swagger.